+Port Number

-- Port Number - The number of the port on which the Platform Performance Gatherer is collecting data from a host. - For most systems, this setting is labelled Agent Port Number.
-For systems running Net-SNMP this setting is labelled SNMP Port, and for Novell NRM (version 6.5) systems this setting is labelled Novell NRM Port Number. - User Name and Password - For Novell NRM systems, the user name and password that are required to access the system. - Username - The name that is required to connect to the instance of Net-SNMP v3. - Authentication Password - The password that is required to connect to the instance of Net-SNMP v3. - Authentication Method
+The number of the port on which the Platform Performance Gatherer is collecting data from a host.

+For most systems, this setting is labelled Agent Port Number.
+For systems running Net-SNMP this setting is labelled SNMP Port, and for Novell NRM (version 6.5) systems this setting is labelled Novell NRM Port Number.

+- User Name and Password

+- For Novell NRM systems, the user name and password that are required to access the system.

+- Username

+The name that is required to connect to the instance of Net-SNMP v3.

+- Authentication Password

+- The password that is required to connect to the instance of Net-SNMP v3.

+- Authentication Method

-The method by which encrypted information travelling between the Net-SNMP instance and up.time will be authenticated.
+The method by which encrypted information traveling between the Net-SNMP instance and Uptime Infrastructure Monitor is authenticated.

-- Privacy Password - The password that will be used to encrypt information travelling between the instance of Net-SNMP v3 and up.time. - Privacy Type - The method by which information travelling between the instance of Net-SNMP v3 and up.time will be encrypted. - Use SSL (HTTPS) - Select this option if the Platform Performance Gatherer will securely communicate with the host using SSL (Secure Sockets Layer). - Check Interval - The frequency, in minutes, at which the host will be checked. - If the Check Interval is longer than the Alert Interval, the following message appears: - Warning: The alert interval is less than the check interval. up.time will only send alerts after performing checks - 5.
+- Privacy Password - The password used to encrypt information traveling between the instance of Net-SNMP v3 and Uptime Infrastructure Monitor. - Privacy Type The method by w - The method by which information traveling between the instance of Net-SNMP v3 and Uptime Infrastructure Monitor is encrypted. - Use SSL (HTTPS) - Select this option if the Platform Performance Gatherer securely communicates with the host using SSL (Secure Sockets Layer). - Check Interval - The frequency, in minutes, at which the host is checked. - If the Check Interval is longer than the Alert Interval, the following message appears: - Warning: The alert interval is less than the check interval. up.time will only send alerts after performing checks - 5.
 Click Save.